 Offer scoring optimized thanks to Deep Learning

 The process of predicting future customer behavior on the basis of a number of variables (independent and disturbing) is called propensity modeling in statistics.
 The result of such a prediction is nothing but the probability of conversion.
 Thanks to the possibilities offered by Deep Learning, the propensity index can be calculated independently for each customer of the store in fractions of seconds and thus offer tailor-made recommendations.
+This rapid and precise calculation ensures that recommendations are not only highly personalized but also delivered to users at the most opportune moments, maximizing the chances of conversion.

 Real-time personalization display

 No user lives in a vacuum, so their behavioral profiles change all the time.
 A Deep Learning recommendation system in retargeting should be able to build a behavioral profile in real time, adjusting what is presented on the banner each time an advertisement is displayed.
+This dynamic approach ensures that the retargeting algorithms stay in sync with the user’s evolving preferences and interests.

 Deep Learning advertising is a new standard